telehash/telehash.github.io/v3/link.md

 The `kid` must always be the matching/correct hashname for the included keys.
 The `use` value must always be `link` as it can only be used to create links.

-The JWK may also contain a `"paths":[...]` array if required, often the JWK is only used as [authority validation](uri.md#discovery) and does not require bundling of the current link connectivity information.
+The JWK may also contain a `"paths":[...]` array if required.
+Often the JWK is only used as [authority validation](uri.md#discovery) and does not require bundling of the current link connectivity information.

 ## Resolution